Top 10 Tallest Lighthouses In The World

 1. Jeddah Light

 The Jeddah Lighthouse holds the Guinness Book Of World Records for being the tallest lighthouse in the world.
 It is also an engineering marvel near the northern gate of the Jeddah Islamic Seaport in Saudi Arabia.
-Standing proud at 435 feet, it was inaugurated in 1990.
+Standing proud at 133 m or 431 ft, it was inaugurated in 1990.Â

 Its structure was designed by Saudi Arabian architects who envisaged it as a white, cylindrical, concrete and steel structure.
-Jeddah light also houses an observation platform on its top with an open spaced-verandah which offers a view ranging from 27 nautical miles.
+Jeddah Light also houses an observation platform on its top with an open-spaced verandah, which offers a view ranging from 27 nautical miles.
 The panoramic view of the sea and the horizon is truly breathtaking.

 2. Perry Memorial Monument

-As the name suggests, Perry Memorial Monument was built to honour the country’s heroes who fought in the War of 1812 near South Bass Island.
+As the name suggests, the Perry Memorial Monument was built to honour the country’s heroes who fought in the War of 1812 near South Bass Island.
 It is also an emblem of long-lasting peace among the UK, Canada and America, embroiled in turbulent wars and military skirmishes in the 1800s.
 It is an important monument that has witnessed essential eras of American history.

 It has an impressive structure of concrete piles, an upper platform, an elegant white staircase and a lower complex.
 Granite was chosen to make its walls and stairs.
 However, due to a shortage of funding, it was not paved but covered with gravel.
 The spectacular column of this memorial comprises 2500 granite stones.

-3. Bicentennial Lighthouse
+4. Bicentennial Lighthouse

 Located in Cordoba, Argentina, this monumental building was constructed to commemorate the 200th anniversary of the May Revolution and the establishment of the national government in Argentina.
 It was representative of the country’s past achievements and was seen as an important national monument.
 It was designed by Alejandro Cohen and inaugurated in 2011, just eight months after its construction commenced.
 The total cost of its construction was nine million pesos.

-It serves as not only a lighthouse and a vital tourist spot since several halls and rooms are available at the foot of the structure spanning 1500 sq m, used to host cultural events like art and painting exhibitions.
+It serves as not only a lighthouse but a vital tourist spot since several halls and rooms are available at the foot of the structure spanning 1500 sq m, used to host cultural events like art and painting exhibitions.

 5. Palacio Barolo